-At Wild Earth our community is central to the work and programming that we provide and we celebrate this fact by hosting a community party every summer.
+At Wild Earth our community is central to the work and programming that we provide, and we look forward to celebrating our camp families with a community party every summer.

 This is an opportunity for families to connect, campers to play with another, and all of us to gather in celebration of all the beautiful work, experiences, and growth we get to share through Wild Earth.